 How the modern lifestyle affects our Circadian Rhythm

-Smart phones, tablets, tv screens and even electric lights are a very new phenomenon in the history of the human species.
-For thousands of years our daily habits and routines were determined by the sun.
+Smartphones, tablets, tv screens and even electric lights are a very new phenomenon in the history of the human species.
+For thousands of years, our daily habits and routines were determined by the sun.
 As the sun goes down the light changes, becoming more and more orange.
-The dimming of the light initiates melatonin secretion (the sleep hormone) in the brain, this was the que for early Man to eat whatever had been caught that day and start preparing for sleep.
+The dimming of the light initiates melatonin secretion (the sleep hormone) in the brain, this was the queue for early Man to eat whatever had been caught that day and start preparing for sleep.
 The only light source after sunset was the amber glow of the fire.

 This pattern is disrupted by modern life; the blue light that comes off screens mimics the light of full daylight, messing with the secretion of melatonin and ultimately affecting your sleep patterns.
 Not only this, sugar caffeine and nicotine can all degrade the quality of our sleep.